A seat belt extender is an extra piece that goes between the male and female ends of the seat belt to make the seat belt longer.

 Extenders are not generic.
 The extender must match the buckle used in that specific vehicle.

 Just because you can get the seat belt to click into the extender does NOT mean the seat belt will stay buckled in a crash when several thousand pounds of force are applied to the buckle.
-And if the seat belt unbuckles in the crash, then not only are you in grave danger, so is everyone else in the car as you can fly on top of them.
+And if the seat belt unbuckles in the crash, then not only are you in grave danger, but so is everyone else in the car since you can fly on top of them.

 In a crash everything becomes much heavier due to the G-forces (force of gravity).
 You’ll effectively weigh your usual weight times however many G’s are in the crash.
 In a 30mph crash like they use to crash test car seats, there are about 25 G’s.
 A 250 pound adult in a crash with 25 G’s is going to feel like they weigh 6,250 (250 x 25 = 6,250).
 Their body will put 6,250 pounds of force on the seat belt and the extender.